How To Prevent A Hoze Nozzle From Getting Stuck

 This will create a barrier between the metal parts, reducing the risk of sticking.

-Use High-Quality Hose Nozzles
+Use High-Quality Hose Attachments

 Use Matching Metals